 There are better values in our test.
-With a high sticker price, and relatively short-lived synthetic insulation (in heavy use and repeated packing/unpacking, our testers have seen the insulation value of synthetic jackets cut to 50-60 percent in a year of action), the Fission SV is a specialty piece for those for whom price is less of a concern.
+With a high sticker price, and relatively short-lived synthetic insulation (in heavy use and repeated packing/unpacking, our testers have seen the insulation value of synthetic jackets reduced significantly in a year of action), the Fission SV is a specialty piece for those for whom price is less of a concern.
 For absolute best value, look at inexpensive, down-insulated jackets like the Marmot Fordham.

 We love Arc'teryx products because they work well and look good doing it.
 The Fission SV is a specialized piece in a strong field.